AdobeDocs/federated-audience-composition.en/help/compositions/activities/save-profiles.md

 >[!CONTEXTUALHELP]
 >id="dc_orchestration_saveprofile_primaryidentityfield"
 >title="Primary identity field"
->abstract="The primary identity field indicates ."
+>abstract="The primary identity field indicates the source of truth when merging profiles together for the enrichment."

 The **Save profiles** activity allows you to enrich Adobe Experience Platform profiles with data federated from external warehouses.